-A banked turn is a turn or change of direction in which the vehicle banks or inclines, usually towards the inside of the turn.
+A turn or change of direction in which the vehicle banks or inclines, usually towards the inside of the turn.

 For a vehicle moving in a circle - like a train or a car in a curve - the wheels on the vehicle produces a centripetal acceleration toward the center of the circle.
 The road or track experiences a centrifugal thrust that tries to move the road or track outwards.